The AusTender Helpdesk is receiving a high number of enquiries

-Annual Procurement Plan View - Department of Industry, Innovation and Science
+Annual Procurement Plan View - Department of Industry, Science, Energy and Resources

 To follow the progress of Planned Procurements of interest add them to a Watch List by clicking the star icon on the right of the Planned Procurement notice.